Nazneen-akram/javascript-typescript-piaic-calculator/README.md

 ## Code Structure

-The code uses the inquirer library to capture user input, including two numbers and the desired arithmetic operation.
+The code uses the inquirer library to capture user input, including two numbers and the desired arithmetic operation.</n>
-The chalk library is used to add colored output to the console, making the results more visually appealing.
+The chalk library is used to add colored output to the console, making the results more visually appealing.</n>
-A switch statement is used to determine the selected operation and perform the corresponding calculation.
+A switch statement is used to determine the selected operation and perform the corresponding calculation.</n>
-The result is displayed in the console with a green-colored message.
+The result is displayed in the console with a green-colored message.</n>
 The code is structured to be interactive and user-friendly, allowing the user to perform calculations with ease.

 ## Dependencies